LolitaDias/SQL-Employee-Database-Analysis/README.md

-# SQL Homework - Employee-Database-Analysis
+# SQL - Employee-Database-Analysis

 ![sql.png](sql.png)

 ## Background

-In this assignment, we have designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+This project is designed to create the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words, we have performed:

 1. Data Modeling